Charles Petrie (diplomat): Post-UN

 Petrie resigned from the UN at the end of 2010.
 From March 2011 to September 2012, he was the special policy advisor to the President of Somalia and as such spent significant periods of time in Mogadishu.
 In early December 2011, he undertook a mission into the area controlled by the Karen National Liberation Army 5th Brigade to assess the willingness of the armed resistance to engage in ceasefire talks with the Myanmar government.
 Following a request made by the President of Myanmar to the Norwegian Minister of Foreign Affairs in early 2012 that Norway support attempts at negotiating an end to the historic internal conflicts, Petrie was designated as the coordinator of the Norwegian led effort to support the ceasefires.

 Petrie has also given lectures at Science-Po and HEC Paris and participated in the training of UN Resident and Humanitarian Coordinators on how in practice to promote the basic principles enshrined in the UN Charter and other related human rights and humanitarian law.
-In March 2012, Petrie was designated by the UN Secretary General to lead an internal review of the UN’s actions in Sri Lanka during the last phase of the conflict.
+In March 2012, Petrie was designated by the UN Secretary General to lead an internal review of the UN's actions in Sri Lanka during the last phase of the conflict.
 The report was presented to the Secretary General in November 2012, and led to a new policy within the UN called Rights-up-Front.
 In February 2015, Petrie was designated by the UN Secretary General one of seven members undertaking a review of the UN's Peacebuilding efforts.
 The report was submitted to the Presidents of the Security Council and General Assembly in July of the same year.
 The outcome of the discussions of the report led to the adoption of Security Council Resolution 2282 (2016).

 In August 2021, Petrie published a book with Unbound entitled The Triumph of Evil - The Rwanda Genocide and the Search for Justice.
 Petrie was appointed Officer of the Order of the British Empire (OBE) in the 2014 New Year Honours for services to international peace, security, and human rights.
-Upon the death of his father Sir Peter Petrie Bt CMG, Petrie became the 6th Baronet of Carrowcarden.
+Upon the death of his father Sir Peter Petrie, 5th Bt.
+CMG, Petrie inherited his father's baronetcy, becoming the 6th Baronet of Carrowcarden.